On the CUSP: STOP CAUTI

 - Why is it necessary to have two different methods for counting days? — The population based outcome measure, patient-days denominator, is a better measure for interventions to reduce inappropriate use whereas the NHSN measure is the best to evaluate the proper aseptic placement and maintenance of the device.
 Because of this, we have chosen to use both methods of counting days.

 - Trauma Surgeons have said that the frequency of a condom catheter associated UTI is as high as a CAUTI.
-So why take out the urinary catheter only to apply a condom?
-Are there any references that compare the infection rate/complication risks between these two drainage systems? — Please see two articles:
+So why take out the urinary catheter only to apply a condom? — There are references that compare these two drainage systems.
+Please see:

 Condom Versus Indwelling Urinary Catheters: A Randomized Trial